Wale (rapper): 1984–2007: Early life and career beginnings

 In July 2006, Wale found representation in Daniel Weisman, a former club DJ and promoter who had no previous experience in management.
 Weisman had been tipped off about the rapper by a friend in Washington, D.C. and connected with him through Myspace.
 In September 2006, after dropping another go-go influenced single, called "Breakdown" (sampled from Huck-A-Bucks "Sexy Girl") has been getting a mention on The Washington Post, Wale released his first non-go-go original single, called "Uptown Roamers".
-On September 14, 2006, "Uptown Roamers" debuted on XM Radio Channel 66, where it's been played twice in one day.
+On September 14, 2006, "Uptown Roamers" debuted on XM Radio Channel 66, where it was played twice in one day.
 Both "Breakdown" and "Uptown Roamers" were on Wale's second mixtape, Hate Is the New Love.
-The song, "Breakdown" was featured on the video game Madden NFL 2009.
+The song "Breakdown" was featured on the video game Madden NFL 09.

 Wale won the award for "D. C. Metro Breakthrough Artist of the Year" at WKYS's Go-Go Awards in November 2006.
 On December 15, The Fader magazine associate editor Nick "Catchdubs" Barat visited Wale for an interview and photo shoot, which appeared in the March 2007 issue of The Fader.
-Manager Weisman told HitQuarters that the Fader feature, given the magazine's music/culture/fashion orientation, laid an important foundation for Wale to position himself as a "cool, smart, up-and-coming hip-hop artist who might actually be Drake".
+Manager Weisman told HitQuarters that the Fader feature, given the magazine's music/culture/fashion orientation, laid an important foundation for Wale to position himself as a "cool, smart, up-and-coming hip-hop artist who might be Drake".